what3words/w3w-swift-wrapper/Documentation/api-sdk-compatibility.md

 }
 ```

 Note that `W3WSwiftApi` is still imported in the SDK example.
-This is becuase the API has the `W3WProtocolV3` definition.
+This is because the API has the `W3WProtocolV3` definition.

+For more info on parameters required when constructing the SDK's `What3Words` object, please refer to the SDK documentation.
+Generally it needs the path to the what3words language data (`w3w-data`).
+There is also an optional second parameter called `engineType` which for all Apple devices you'll almost certainly want to leave as the default `.device` type.

 ### W3WProtocolV3

-The `W3WProtocolV3` protocol ensures the following functions are peresent in the api's `What3WordsV3` and the sdk's `What3Words` objects:
+The `W3WProtocolV3` protocol ensures the following functions are present in the api's `What3WordsV3` and the sdk's `What3Words` objects:

 `convertToCoordinates`, `convertTo3wa`, `autosuggest`, `autosuggestWithCoordinates`, `gridSection`, `availableLanguages`, `distance`, `isPossible3wa`, `findPossible3wa`, `didYouMean`